 Spanish reading books for expert learners (C2)

 Have you cracked reading books in Spanish?
 Do you want difficult plots, technical language, or historic dialects?
 (Or are you preparing for the C2 test?)
 If you want some truly advanced reading material, this section is for you.

 About: This Nobel Prize-winning novel follows generations of the Buendía family and the village of Macondo.
 Blurring the lines between history and myth, love and abuse, and the real and unreal, it’s one of the literary jewels of not only Latin America but human history.

-Notes: This book is particularly adjective-heavy and will be a good tool in preparing for a C2 exam.
-But Spanish learners should already have a study foundation in reading the language before starting this book.
+Reading Notes: This book is particularly adjective-heavy and will be a good tool in preparing for a C2 exam.
+But Spanish learners should already have a sturdy foundation in reading the language before starting this book.